open-mmlab/mmdetection/docs/en/get_started.md

 ### Using MMDetection with Docker

 We provide a [Dockerfile](https://github.com/open-mmlab/mmdetection/blob/master/docker/Dockerfile) to build an image.
-Ensure that you are using [docker version](https://docs.docker.com/engine/install/) >=19.03.
+Ensure that your [docker version](https://docs.docker.com/engine/install/) >=19.03.

 ```shell
 # build an image with PyTorch 1.6, CUDA 10.1